aws-amplify/docs/android/push-notifications.md

 2. Use the CLI to add storage to your cloud-enabled backend and app.

-    In a terminal window, navigate to your project folder (the folder that typically contains your project level :file:`build.gradle`), and add the SDK to your app.
+    In a terminal window, navigate to your project folder (the folder that typically contains your project level `build.gradle`), and add the SDK to your app.

     ```bash
     $ cd ./YOUR_PROJECT_FOLDER